 These large and threatening snakes may be a little bit scary to look at, but did you know that anacondas are not venomous snakes?
-There are many misconceptions about this quiet animal, which likes to slither through the tropical rainforests and swamps of South America.

 It is actually quite difficult for scientists to find and study anacondas because they are not easy to find.

 Even so, we’ve compiled some interesting facts about the anaconda that you might not know.

 These creatures prefer dark and damp places to reside, which is one reason why they are difficult to find and study.
 Anacondas are excellent swimmers who like to be near bodies of water.

 Anacondas eat what they can to survive and are not terribly picky about their dinner.
 They are very likely to eat any prey they can catch and devour, including animals that are even bigger than they are.

 The ligaments and skin of an anaconda are highly elastic, so it would not be uncommon for them to eat turtles, pigs, deer, or even jaguars.